LaunchCodeEducation/intro-to-web-dev-curriculum/content/more-on-functions/_index.md

 ---

 ## Learning Objectives

+Upon completing all the content in this chapter, you should be able to do the following:

 1. Create and use anonymous functions
 1. Explain how an anonymous function can be called, even though it doesn’t have a defined name
 1. Explain common uses of anonymous functions